khuyentran1401/voyce/README.md

 ```
 git push origin [name_of_your_new_branch]
 ```
-When you want to commit something in your branch, be sure to be in your branch.
-Add -u parameter to set-upstream.

 Update your branch when the original branch from official repository has been updated :
 ```
 git fetch [name_of_your_remote]